soliantconsulting/SoliantEntityAudit/README.md

 About
 =====

-This module takes a configuration of entities you'd like to audit and creates entities to audit them.
+This module takes a configuration of entities to audit and creates entities to audit them and revision tracking entities.
 Included is a view layer to browse the audit records.
 Routing back to live application data is supported and view helpers allow you to find and browse to the latest audit record from a given audited entity.

 Revisions pool all audited entities into revision buckets.
 Each bucket contains the revision entity for each audited record in a transaction.

 Auditing is done in it's own transaction after a flush has been performed.
 Auditing takes two flushes in one transaction to complete.